assemble/assemble-boilerplate-site/README.md

 > [Assemble][assemble] is a Grunt plugin that makes it dead simple to build modular sites and components from reusable **templates** and **data**.

-This example shows how to construct a simple site with:
+The example shows how to construct a very basic site using:

 * Layouts
 * Pages